astropy/astropy-APEs/APE24.rst

 pyOpenSci already has an established software peer review process and it is community-driven.
-It is compatible with Astropy but it is up to us to decide if a package applied to pyOpenSci also qualifies as Affiliated.
+It is compatible with Astropy but it is up to us to decide if a package reviewed and accepted by pyOpenSci also qualifies as Affiliated.

 Will the new process still foster a sense of community in Astropy?
 ------------------------------------------------------------------